ORNL/intersect-architecture/sos/logical/resilience/reinitialization.rst

       causes an interruption.

 Solution
-   This pattern alleviates the impact of a fault, error, or failure on system operation by restoring the affected subsystem or system to its initial state.
+   The pattern alleviates the impact of a fault, error, or failure on system operation by restoring the affected subsystem or system to its initial state.
 It has a detection and a containment and mitigation component that acts upon the notification from the detection component.